 - The iPhone, __________ first came out in 2007, is very popular among young people.

 - Who threw the ball __________ broke the window?

 - The sale, __________ only lasted one day, was advertised on TV for weeks!

 Answers: 1. which 2. that 3.which 4. that 5. which 6.that 7. which

 If you’re curious about a few more common confusions, check out our blogs on Affect vs Effect, Its vs It’s, American vs UK spelling.

-All in all, the difference between that and which in English is not as tricky as it may seem!
+All in all, the difference between which and that in English is not as tricky as it may seem!
 Why not try out a few of your own examples of sentences with restrictive and/or non-restrictive clauses in the comments, and we’ll give you any help you may need.

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!